hunterdyar/Unity-Markdown-Importer/README.md

 ### 2. Select Importer

-Next, select the text asset for your markdown file (".md" or ".markdown" extensions recognized by default). ".md" files are handled as TextAssets by default, so change the "importer" dropdown to use the markdown importer.
+Next, select the text asset for your markdown file (".md" or ".markdown" extensions recognized by default).

+ ".md" files are handled as TextAssets by Unity, by default, so change the "importer" dropdown to use the markdown importer.

 ![Selecting import at top of asset import options](Documentation/importerDropdown.png)

 ### 3. Select Frontmatter Type